Skip to content

 Key figures

-• €154 billion is the turnover in France of the fashion, luxury and accessories sectors.
+• €154 billion is the turnover in France of the fashion and luxury sector (clothing and shoes, leather goods, beauty, jewelry...), representing 1,7% of GDP and more than 600,000 direct and indirect jobs.

 • France is the world's leading player in Fashion and Luxury.
 1% of global luxury sales are made by French companies.

-• The volume of sales in the fashion sector fell by 4% in France in 2023, a drop which reached 5% for online sales.
+• Sales volume in the fashion sector has declined by 1,3% in France by 2025, a decrease that reaches 2,7% for in-store sales.

 • Second-hand fashion represents €6,8 billion in turnover in 2023 (+17% compared to 2022).